 Below we give some typical prices per night for the safari including the cost of in-country travel, park fees, game drives.
 It is priced in dollars as that’s the currency used in Uganda and Rwanda for tourism.
 Obviously these exclude the international flights.
 And they exclude the gorilla trekking fees.
 More on that later…

-So you can see that there’s very little difference between the Peak Season and the Shoulder Season.
+So you can see that there’s not much little difference at the moderate end of the scale between the Peak Season and the Shoulder Season in terms of gorilla trekking safari cost.
 (Plus what constitutes a ”Shoulder season” varies from lodge to lodge.
 At one lodge, June may be a shoulder month.
 But it is High Season at another.)

-So if you want to come for 8 nights in Peak season in a premier camp, you can assume at a safari price of around $5,500 to $6,000 per person.
-But a mid-range camp in shoulder season, also for 8 nights will cost around $4,500 to $5,000 per person.
+If you want to come for 6 nights in Peak season in a premier camp, you can assume at a safari price of around $6,000 to $7,000 per person.
+But a mid-range camp in shoulder season, also for 6 nights will cost around $3,300 to $4,000 per person.
 PLUS the cost of the gorilla trekking permit – see below.

-* The top end of the range is usually for itineraries that combine Rwanda and Uganda as the Rwandan top-end lodges such as the exquisite Bisate Lodge are very expensive and skew the nightly averages.
+* The Higher end of the deluxe camp range is usually for itineraries that combine Rwanda and Uganda and/or include the Rwandan uber-deluxe lodges such as the exquisite Bisate Lodge or Nyungwe Forest which are very expensive and thus skew the nightly averages.